-Stuart Forster heads across Europe and shows food and travel photography from Riga, Latvia.
+Stuart Forster discusses capturing food and travel photography in Riga, Latvia.

 If you enjoy travelling to Christmas markets and eating good food, Riga, the capital city of Latvia, is a place to consider visiting.
 During 2018 Latvia will commemorate a century since the country’s independence.

 Disclosure: Stuart visited Latvia as part of a group familiarisation tour organised by the Investment and Development Agency of Latvia.

 A century you may wonder?
 During World War Two Latvia became part of the Union of Soviet Socialist Republics but independence was restored in the early 1990s.
 Despite having been an independent nation for a generation, Latvia still has the feel of a place that’s largely unexplored by Western tourists.

 The city has a positive buzz and hosts a number of chic bars and boutiques.
 Modernists (Krišjāņa Barona iela 31) combines being a design store and a place to meet and enjoy a glass of Champagne.
 The Rocket Bean Roastery (Miera iela 29/31), meanwhile, is a laid-back café and coffee roaster that imports its beans from Central America.

 In terms of the quality of its food and culinary presentation, Mute (Tērbatas iela 63) has a lot to shout about (see what I did there?).
 The team from Mute’s kitchen are shown on the photo I’ve selected as the header for this post.

 One of my favourite meals of the trip was at the subtly illuminated restaurant Garage (Elizabetes iela 83/85), after an evening at Riga’s opera house, the grand Latvian National Opera.